 - Designed for hands-free nursing

-- Some indicate the shoulder straps are uncomfortable
+- Some found the shoulder straps uncomfortable

 You might expect that a three-pack of basic maternity bras—offered for just $30—would suffer when it comes to quality.
 But when we asked our product tester to try it out, her response echoed the thousands of five-star Amazon reviews: “This bra was perfect,” she told us.
 “It’s great under clothes and it has great padding.
 The comfort is amazing, with very comfy cotton material around and under your breast.”